chaotic-society/theoretica/README.md

 Theoretica provides access to numerical methods with applications in science and engineering, is easy to setup and use, and is completely open source.
 Applications include **scientific computing**, statistical analysis of data and numerical approximation.
 The library is tested using [Chebyshev](https://github.com/chaotic-society/chebyshev), a unit testing framework specifically developed for scientific and numerical software.

+If you want to join the project and bring your expertise, make sure to read the [Onboarding Guide](https://github.com/chaotic-society/theoretica/blob/master/txt/ONBOARDING.md) and the [Contributing Guide](https://github.com/chaotic-society/theoretica/blob/master/txt/CONTRIBUTING.md).
+Your help is valuable!

 ## A short example

 The following code solves a differential equation, such as the Lorenz attractor, and writes the result to file: